cethap/PSLTest/README.md

     webdriver-manager start

-Once initilized the webdriver manager you can run this sample:
+Once initialized the webdriver manager you can run this sample:

     npm test